 Common Types of Mold Seen Indoors

-Alternaria: The most common type of allergenic mold, alternaria usually grows in areas where the atmosphere is often moist.
+Alternaria: The most common type of allergenic mold, Alternaria usually grows in areas where the atmosphere is often moist.
 These areas include bathtubs, showers, and so forth.
-This mold is actually one of the most frequently seen molds in the world.
-It is usually characterized by a velvet-like texture and dark colored hairs.
-Alternaria can spread very rapidly so it’s important to get it removed as soon as possible.
+This mold is actually one of the most common in the world.
+It is usually characterized by a velvet-like texture and dark-colored hairs.
+Alternaria can spread very rapidly.
+So, it’s important to address its growth as soon as possible.

-Cladosporium: This is another type of allergenic mold and can be found in either warm or cold environments.
+Cladosporium: This is another type of allergenic mold.
+It grows in both warm and cold environments.
 It grows well on fabrics and carpets as well as inside cupboards.
-Even though it is not a toxic mold, it can cause serious issues, including skin rashes or lesions, lung infections, and allergic reactions in the nose and throat areas.
+Even though it is not toxic mold, it can cause serious issues, including skin rashes or lesions, lung infections, and allergic reactions in the nose and throat areas.

 Penicillium: It is normally blue or green in color and grows on water damaged surfaces like carpeting, mattresses, and wallpaper.
 It causes health issues such as allergic reactions and sinus infections.
 This is a rapidly spreading mold and should be taken care of quickly.

-Stachybotrys: This is a well known mold; it’s often callen “black mold”.
-It grows extremely well in high humidity and usually is seen growing on materials like wood, paper, and wicker.
-It is considered a toxigenic mold as it can cause both allergic reactions and toxic consequences.
+Stachybotrys: This is a well-known mold that otherwise goes by the name, “black mold”.
+It grows extremely well in high humidity.
+And, usually grows on materials like wood, paper, and wicker.
+It is a toxigenic mold as it can cause both allergic reactions and toxic consequences.
 Children are especially susceptible to the health dangers of black mold.
 So, if there is any presence of such mold growth in your home or business, it’s definitely critical to keep children out of the building.
 However, this is not to say that adults are less likely to become ill!
 The mold problem should be taken care of immediately.

 Ulocladium: It thrives in wet areas, like kitchens, bathrooms, basements, and around windows with high levels of moisture.
 It can lead to major allergic reactions in some people.
-This type of indoor mold is often confused with other types.
-Professional help will be necessary for the proper identification.
+Often, people confuse this type of mold for others.
+Professional help will be necessary for proper identification.